neuroticnerd/django-demo-app/README.rst

 Django has easy ways of adding pagination but unfortunately I have not yet had time to add it into the project.

-Lastly, it should really have a method included for easily doing repeatable deployments.
+Lastly, it should really have a method included for easily doing repeatable, idempotent deployments.
 I like Ansible for this task, and that's what I always use when given the choice.
 It has the benefit of being agent-less and operating over SSH which increases security.